Sguti – Italian Easter Bread

 - 1.5 dozen eggs hard boiled

-Mix the lukewarm water and dry yeast.
+Mix the lukewarm water and dry yeast and some sugar.
 Whisk the eggs, sugar and oil together in a separate bowl.
 In another mixer beat flour, add wet mixture on a low speed.
 Add the yeast mixture until it’s all blended together

 If you feel the mixture is too doughy, add a little more water.
 It should feel like a pizza dough.